webmeier/learnjs/outlines/outlines5.md

 Detailed outline

-0. Before you begin
-    1. How to use this course (Learning JavaScript quickly + no overwhelm)
-    2. Preparing your text editor
 1. JavaScript and its ecosystem
+    1. How to use this course (Learning JavaScript quickly + no overwhelm) - done
-    1. What is JavaScript and what its used for
+    2. What is JavaScript and what its used for - done
-    2. Varying versions of JavaScript (Point to ES6 article.
+    3. Varying versions of JavaScript (Point to ES6 article.
 Others can be found here.
-Things we need will be explained to you)
+Things we need will be explained to you) - done
-    3. JavaScript frameworks and libraries
+    4. JavaScript frameworks and libraries - done
+    5. Preparing your text editor - done
 2. JavaScript basics - done
     1. Your JavaScript File - done
     2. The console - done